forhad-php/VSCode/wpcs_in_vscode-master/wpcs_in_vscode.md

     ```
     > Make sure the path 'phpcbd.bat' is currect.
 To know command `where phpcbf`

-Now go to any WordPress file and 'right click' to select Formate Document or press Ctrl+Alt+L
+Now go to any WordPress file and 'right click' to select Formate Document or press Ctrl+Alt+F